Towards Understanding What State Space Models Learn About Code: SSM Kernel Analysis

 \subsection{The SSM-Interpret Kernel Analysis}

-The core objective of our kernel analysis is to characterize the inductive biases of SSM kernels, specifically, their emphasis on short-, mid-, or long-range dependencies.
+The core objective of our kernel analysis is to characterize the behavior of SSM kernels in terms of the range of dependency captured.
 To achieve this, we extract the forward and backward kernels from all 12 layers of CodeSSM and analyze their spectral properties via the Fourier transform.
-By examining which frequency bands are amplified or attenuated, we classify kernels into low-pass (long-range), high-pass (short-range), or band-pass (mid-range) categories \cite{ravikumar2026analysislongrangedependency}: Low-pass kernels correspond to long-range dependency capture, whereas high-pass kernels emphasize local dependencies.
+By examining which frequency bands are amplified or attenuated, we classify kernels into low-pass (long-range), high-pass (short-range), or band-pass categories, following established links between spectral behavior and dependency range \cite{ravikumar2026analysislongrangedependency}.

-While prior approaches often rely on the dominant frequency (the frequency with the highest magnitude) for categorization \cite{ravikumar2026analysislongrangedependency}, our qualitative analysis reveals this metric to be insufficient.
-A kernel may exhibit a sharp peak in one spectral region while the majority of its energy resides elsewhere, leading to misclassifications.

-To mitigate this, we propose a robust classification strategy based on total spectral energy distribution rather than peak magnitude.
-We employ two complementary metrics: Spectral Centroid \cite{dsp_spectralcentroid} and the Low-to-High Frequency Energy Ratio (LHFR) \cite{lhfer}.
+Prior approaches rely on the dominant frequency (frequency with the highest magnitude) for categorization \cite{ravikumar2026analysislongrangedependency}.
+However, a kernel may exhibit a sharp peak in one spectral region while the majority of its energy resides elsewhere, leading to misclassifications.
+To mitigate this, we propose a robust classification strategy based on total spectral energy distribution.
+We employ two complementary metrics: Spectral Centroid (SC) \cite{dsp_spectralcentroid} and Low-to-High Frequency Energy Ratio (LHFR) \cite{lhfer}.
 Reliance on the spectral centroid alone risks mirroring the pitfalls of dominant frequency analysis by ignoring secondary high-energy regions \cite{spectral_centroid_dominantfreq}.
 However, our empirical evaluation demonstrates that combining the spectral centroid with LHFR yields a robust and perceptually accurate classification of kernel behavior.

-\textbf{Spectral Centroid Rule.} Spectral centroid (SC) \cite{dsp_spectralcentroid} is the weighted mean of all the frequencies in the frequency domain representation of a signal, where the weights are the magnitude of each frequency component.
+\textbf{SC} is the weighted mean of all the frequencies in the frequency domain representation of a signal, where the weights are the magnitude of each frequency component.
 Often described as the spectrum’s “center of gravity,” the SC identifies the point around which the spectral energy is concentrated.
-A higher centroid value indicates a shift in energy distribution towards the high-frequency region.
+A higher centroid value indicates a concentration of energy towards the high-frequency region.
 Formally, we calculate the SC as:

 where $n$ denotes the index of the frequency component, $f(n)$ is the frequency at index $n$, and $X(f(n))$ is the magnitude of the Fourier transform at $f(n)$.
 Based on the computed SC, we classify kernel behavior using the following thresholds, derived from the observed frequency distribution of CodeSSM kernels: